redox-os/book/src/ch06-04-system-tools.md

 Userutils contains the utilities for dealing with users and groups in Redox OS.

-They are heavily influenced by UNIX and are, when needed, tailored to specific Redox use cases.
+They are heavily influenced by Unix and are, when needed, tailored to specific Redox use cases.

 These implementations strive to be as simple as possible drawing particular inspiration by BSD systems.
 They are indeed small, by choice.